dekoza/mtgpl/comprules.rst

 615.9
 -----
 Some prevention effects generated by static abilities refer to a specific amount of damage -- for example, "If a source would deal damage to you, prevent 1 of that damage."
 Such an effect prevents only the indicated amount of damage in any applicable damage event at any given time.
 It will apply separately to damage from other applicable events that would happen at the same time, or at a different time.

-Example: Daunting Defender says "If a source would deal damage to a Cleric creature you control, prevent 1 of that damage."
-Pyroclasm says "Pyroclasm deals 2 damage to each creature."
+**Example:** :mtgtip:`Daunting Defender` says "If a source would deal damage to a Cleric creature you control, prevent 1 of that damage." :mtgtip:`Pyroclasm` says "Pyroclasm deals 2 damage to each creature."
 Pyroclasm will deal 1 damage to each Cleric creature controlled by Daunting Defender's controller.
 It will deal 2 damage to each other creature that player controls.

 .. _mtgcr-615-10:

 615.10
 ------
 Some prevention effects prevent the next N damage that would be dealt to each of a number of untargeted creatures.
 Such an effect creates a prevention shield for each applicable creature when the spell or ability that generates that effect resolves.

-Example: Wojek Apothecary has an ability that says "|tap|: Prevent the next 1 damage that would be dealt to target creature and each other creature that shares a color with it this turn."
+**Example:** :mtgtip:`Wojek Apothecary` has an ability that says "|tap|: Prevent the next 1 damage that would be dealt to target creature and each other creature that shares a color with it this turn."
 When the ability resolves, it gives the target creature and each other creature on the battlefield that shares a color with it at that time a shield preventing the next 1 damage that would be dealt to it.
 Changing creatures' colors after the ability resolves doesn't add or remove shields, and creatures that enter the battlefield later in the turn don't get the shield.

 .. _mtgcr-615-11: